russelljjarvis/ScienceAccessibility/paper.md

 The two-author competition plot displays two distributions which display the readability distribution of only the author's written work, as scraped and analyzed from Google Scholar.
 Vertical lines are used to plot the mean readability value for each author.

 ![Specific Author Relative to Distribution](figures/competition_figure_joss.png)

-## Future Work
-We have created a command line interface (CLI) for using this tool.
-However, we aim to expand this to a web application that is more user friendly to those less familiar with coding.

-The readability of ART Corpus is comparable to that of other scientific journals [2], but incorporating a larger repository of journal articles of various topics, and perhaps even overlaying them on the plot, would nonetheless be beneficial.
-In addition, adding search engine queries of different, broad-ranging lists of search would also help to further contextualize the readability of published scientific work with regard to topics engaged by the public on a more daily basis.

-While the Flesch-Kincaid readability score is the most common readability metric, including other metrics, such as information entropy, word length, and compression ratios, subjectivity, and reading ease scores, will serve to provide more robust feedback to the user with regard to the complexity and structure of their written text.

 ## References